Go Backpacking

 Top Free and Low-Cost Sights To See in the City

 Kyiv is generous with free attractions.
-Kyiv Pechersk Lavra-the Monastery of the Caves-is among the city's most striking spots and is open to the public for free.
+Kyiv Pechersk Lavra-the Monastery of the Caves-is among the city's most striking spots and is free to visit.

 Pecherskyi is recommended in most Kyiv travel guides (photo: Eugene, Unsplash).